scrna-seq/TASC/README.md

 group_3     0,0,0,0,0,0,1,1,1
 ```

-At this point, TASC can only test for the significance of a single covariate.
-We have yet to implement the testing procedure for contrasts.
+If we want to test the significance of the coefficients associated with group_2 and group_3 independently, we can indicate in the invoking command to TASC like `-t 2,3`.

-#### y.txt
+#### y.txt (Read Counts)
 This file contains the read counts of each cell for all the genes.
 If you are testing for the differential expression of two genes G1 and G2, between two groups of 4 cells, y.txt should be formattted as,

 ```